-So regardless of you current weight or activity level, evidence shows a healthy, active pregnancy can provide long and short-term health benefits!
+So regardless of your current weight or activity level, evidence shows a healthy, active pregnancy can provide long and short-term health benefits!

-7) Ease Backaches- Changes to your joints, muscles, and weight are common culprits for pregnancy discomfort.
-Lower back pain is one of the most common pregnancy discomforts, since your core (chest to hips) experience significant growth and adjustments to accommodate baby.
+7) Ease Backaches: Changes to your joints, muscles, and weight are common culprits for pregnancy discomfort.
+Lower back pain is one of the most common pregnancy discomforts since your core (chest to hips) experience significant growth and adjustments to accommodate the baby.
 Stretching, yoga, and many specific prenatal exercises can release tension, stretch out your overworked body, and strengthen muscles to improve your ability to carry baby comfortably.

 Reducing risks of complications, long term health benefits such as healthy weight into adulthood and reduced cases of juvenile diabetes, and reducing neonatal macrosomia (baby being born too large)– are just some of the benefits baby can expect from your healthy pregnancy.
 What’s more, continuing these healthy habits postpartum will teach your child how to be healthy for the rest of their lives!
 You Go, Mama!

-Of course, there are more than 9 Health Benefits of Prenatal Exercise, so check out these Knocked-Up Fitness Video Tutorials:
+Of course, there are more than 9 Health Benefits of Prenatal Exercise, so check out these Knocked-Up Fitness and Wellness Video Tutorials: